cybergu0ck/notes/engineering/software-engineering/compsci-fundamentals/data-structures/01-stacks.md

 <br>
 <br>

-# Implementation
+## Implementation

-- stacks can be implemented using lists.
+- Stacks can be implemented using lists.

   ```py
   stack = []